 Another method is to create a provisioning package as described at the following web page.

 Other methods are listed at this web page.

 One of the most technical methods is to load a full custom ISO (or now more commonly split WIM) image.
 This can be extremely difficult due to needing to apply all custom drivers, utilities, and registry keys needed on the Mesa.
 We offer drivers package installers which may simplify the process, but the installers are not guaranteed to be compatible with your custom OS image and/or be allowed with your system security privileges in the custom operating system.
 The drivers packages are described and available at this web page.

-A USB flash drive being used to load a custom OS image must be FAT32 format or else the firmware (UEFI or BIOS) will not recognize it.
+A USB flash drive being used to load a custom OS image (such as created using Clonezilla) must be FAT32 format and bootable (such as formatted using Rufus) or else the firmware (UEFI or BIOS) will not recognize it.
 To boot from USB, you may need to plug in a USB hub with a keyboard and the FAT32 USB device with boot files on it.
 You can hold the Windows (Start) button on the keypad or hold the ESC key on the attached keyboard and then press the power button on the device to turn it on.
 Keep holding the Windows keypad button or ESC keyboard button.
 You should get to a Boot Menu with options such as Boot Manager.
-Let go of the ESC key and use the touchscreen or keyboard arrow buttons to navigate to and select the desired boot source.
+Let go of the Windows or ESC key and use the touchscreen or keyboard arrow buttons to navigate to and select the desired boot source.
 For additional details, see the following web page.